devjack/pride.codes/content/sample/bars.md

 weight = 2
 +++

-Add a simple pride strip at the top of your website or UI element.
+Add a simple pride strip at the top of your website or div.
 <!--more-->

 ## Pride bar